 Tucked away in the forest along the banks of Slippery Rock Creek was once a magical park called Stoughton’s Beach.
-The sounds of laughter resonated above the joyful melodies of the carousel while the buttery aroma of freshly-popped popcorn wafted through the breeze.
+Sounds of laughter resonated above the joyful melodies of the carousel, and the buttery aroma of freshly-popped popcorn wafted through the breeze.